 Yes, as mentioned earlier, you can use a drop or two of pure Acetone, it’s an effective solution but short-term.
 Acetone that is present in nail polish removers can break down and ruin the nail polish formula.

 Can you Dilute Nail Polish with Water?

 No, you must not dilute nail paint with water, it won’t work.
-Only use a few drops of either nail thinner or nail polish remover to dilute the polish.
+Only use a few drops of either nail polish thinner or nail polish remover to dilute the polish.